 Stressor #3: Water Quality (Toxics, D.O. and Temperature)

-White sturgeon are long-lived, bottom-feeding fish at the top of the benthic food web, and as such are classic bioaccumulators of contaminants (Israel et.al, 2008).
+White sturgeon are long-lived, bottom-feeding fish at the top of the benthic food web, and are bioaccumulators of contaminants (Israel et.al, 2008).
 White sturgeon growth, fecundity, and egg size are likely negatively affected by contaminants which persist for a long time in the environment like selenium and mercury (Israel and Klimley 2008).
 Pollutants like endrocrine disruptors and pyrethroids, may also have effects on juvenile white sturgeon (Israel and Klimley 2008).

 Low levels of dissolved oxygen result in reduced oxygen consumption rates, swimming abilities, and growth in white sturgeon (Crocker and Cech 1997, Cech et al. 1984).
-White sturgeon forage in subtidal and intertidal habitats in the western and southern delta, where low dissolved oxygen can occur seasonally (Israel et. al, 2008).
+White sturgeon forage in subtidal and intertidal habitats in the western and southern Delta, where low dissolved oxygen can occur seasonally (Israel et. al, 2008).
+The Stockton Deep Water Ship Channel may also limit the distribution of white sturgeon in the summer and fall due to low dissolved oxygen levels.

-Juvenile sturgeon are exposed to increased water temperatures in the Delta during the late spring and summer due to the loss of riparian shading and by thermal inputs from municipal, industrial, and agricultural discharges (Israel and Klimley 2008).
+Juvenile sturgeon occupy the Delta year round and may be exposed to increased water temperatures in the Delta during the late spring, summer, and early fall due to the loss of riparian shading and by thermal inputs from municipal, industrial, and agricultural discharges (Israel and Klimley 2008).

 BDCP Objective #3

-Toxics - Reduce levels of selenium, mercury, and pyrethroid pesticides in the Delta to levels below the threshold effects levels for white sturgeon.
+Toxics - Initiate and complete focused studies to determine the chronic threshold level of ammonia, organophosphate, pyrethroid pesticides and copper in the Delta for white sturgeon.
+Based upon the results of these studies, reduce levels of these constituents below the chronic threshold effects levels for white sturgeon.
+Reduce levels of Se to below the chronic threshold in Suisun Marsh and western Delta ROAs that are essential foraging habitats for white sturgeon

 Dissolved Oxygen - Provide dissolved oxygen levels above the threshold effects levels for white sturgeon.
+Conduct a focused study to determine DO tolerances for pre-spawning adults, spawners, and mature adults (Israel, Drauch, and Gringas 2009.)

 Temperature – Maintain water temperatures in key rearing areas below threshold effects levels for white sturgeon.